 They can be found only in the most remote and practically inaccessible areas of Russia.
-Snow sheep population in Russia is estimated to be around 57,000 heads and that is not including protected species such as Putorana Sheep and Chukotka.
-Kolyma Snow Sheep inhabit mountainous terrains of Khabarovsk and Magadan region in Russia.
-Hunters can still found excellent populations of Snow Sheep there.
-Success is nearly 100%.
+Snow sheep population in Russia is estimated to be around 57,000 heads and that is not including protected species such as Putorana Sheep.
+Kolyma Snow Sheep inhabit mountainous terrains of Magadan region in Russia.
+Hunters can still find excellent populations of Snow Sheep there.
+Success is close to 100%.

 How to get there:

 You fly to Moscow where you are met by our crew, and then you will fly to Magadan.
 We will do everything possible to expedite the customs procedure.
 From Magadan you will be transferred to the camp by helicopter MI-8.
-It takes almost two hours to get to camp.
+It takes almost two hours to get to camp or by boat to hunt on the coast.

 The season is from August 1 to September 20.
 Optimal hunting period is from August 1 to September 10.